Table of Contents

 I personally believe this can at least partially be explained by the cat’s instinct to pee and poop in loose dirt or sandy soil, and the litter in that box is the only place in the house that resembles those conditions.

-Since they also have a natural tendency to explore their environment, they find the litter box and we are all happy with the outcome.
+Since they also have a natural tendency to explore their environment, they will find the litter box and we are all happy with the outcome.

 7 Tips to Choose a Litter Box is my blog post that will help you provide “clean restrooms” for your cat.